 MEP Printable Fact Sheet – Printable version double sided

 Last year we were very lucky in that AFASIC recieved Lottery funding to provide free Self Advocacy training courses.
 We decided as a reminder to upload the presentations carried out during those training sessions and a link to the AFASIC website.
 We hope you find it all useful.

 AFASIC Website – Find out more about what they do to help families.

 The Charity can offer a number of different services:

 Nurse Helpline for a chat on your down days, to answer application queries and signpost (for starters)

 Newlifeable – you can purchase specialist equipment 50% of new prices!
 Newlifeable

 Search their website for all what they offer and how they get funding.

 (formerly Derbyshire Parent Partnership)

-Now have their own Facebook page visit it here DIASS Facebook Page
+They also now have their own Facebook page, visit it here DIASS Facebook Page

 Contact A Family